stiglers-eponym/BeamerPresenter/INSTALL.md

 ## Windows
 In Windows it is recommended to use MinGW-w64.
-Alternatively, BeamerPresenter can be built using Microsoft Visual C++ (MSVC).
+Alternatively, BeamerPresenter can be built manually using Microsoft Visual Studio.

 ### MinGW-w64 + MSYS2
 MinGW-w64 can be obtained in different ways.
-I have only tested MSYS2 using the UCRT64 or CLANG64 environment.
+I have only tested MSYS2 using the native C runtime in Windows.
-**This procedure is hardly tested.
-Use at your own risk!**

 1. Install [MSYS2](https://www.msys2.org).
 After the installation, a terminal for the UCRT64 environment should launch.
 All commands mentioned in the following should be entered in this terminal.
+I'd recommend to run `pacman -Syu` directly after the installation.
 2. Download the recipe file [packaging/PKGBUILD\_MSYS2\_git](https://github.com/stiglers-eponym/BeamerPresenter/blob/dev/packaging/PKGBUILD_MSYS2_git).
 This file contains the instructions to build BeamerPresenter.
 Place this file in the build directory (e.g. an empty directory) and enter this directory in the terminal.
 3. Install the basic build tools (`pacman -S base-devel mingw-w64-ucrt-x86_64-gcc`).
 4. Build using the command `MINGW_ARCH=ucrt64 makepkg-mingw -sp PKGBUILD_MSYS2_git`.
 By default, this uses Poppler as PDF engine.
 You can use MuPDF instead with the command `MINGW_ARCH=ucrt64 _use_poppler=OFF _use_mupdf=ON makepkg-mingw -sip PKGBUILD_MSYS2_git`.
 This should automatically install other dependencies and in the end install the package.
-5. Recommended: install ffmpeg (optional dependency), since otherwise videos in presentations might lead to a crash of BeamerPresenter: `pacman -S mingw-w64-ucrt-x86_64-ffmpeg`
-6. Test the installation: run `beamerpresenter` in the terminal.
+5. Test the installation: run `beamerpresenter` in the terminal.

-### MSVC
+### Microsoft Visual Studio
-It is possible to compile BeamerPresenter on Windows, but this requires some manual configuration.
+It is possible to compile BeamerPresenter on Windows using Microsoft Visual Studio and QtCreator, but this requires some manual configuration.
 The following options have been tested (but are not regularly tested):
-* Qt 6.5.1 and QtPDF, compiled with MSVC → very limited features
+* Qt 6.5.1 and QtPDF → very limited features
-* Qt 6.5.1 and MuPDF 1.20.3, compiled with MSVC → you need to build MuPDF first
+* Qt 6.5.1 and MuPDF 1.20.3 → you need to build MuPDF first

 #### Building
-This roughly describes how I have built BeamerPresenter using MSVC.
+This roughly describes how I have built BeamerPresenter.
 1. Install Qt
     * [download](https://www.qt.io/download-qt-installer) and install Qt
     * required components are the basic installation, the multimedia module (QtMultimedia) and possibly QtPDF.